openfoodfacts/.github/profile/README.md

 - Mobile app (Flutter | Dart)

   This is the official mobile application, a very important tool that help people in their everyday choices about food and also invite them to contribute to the database.

   [The repository](https://github.com/openfoodfacts/smooth-app/) | [What can I work on?](https://github.com/openfoodfacts/smooth-app/issues/525)

-  A companion project is the [dart-sdk](https://github.com/openfoodfacts/openfoodfacts-dart/)
+  Its companion project is the [dart-sdk](https://github.com/openfoodfacts/openfoodfacts-dart/)

 - Taxonomy editor (Python/React)

-  An application made with Python/React that simplifies manipulation of the taxonomy (the knowledge graph explaining that - for example - the yogurt is a kind of milk food).
+  An application made with Python/React that simplifies manipulation of the taxonomy (the Knowledge Graph explaining that - for example - the yogurt is a kind of milk food).

   This project has the advantage of being well scoped, and new (development started in 2022).
 The disadvantage being the complexity of the taxonomy which can take some time to fully understand.